Hopefully you have considered the benefits of doing some foundational estate planning.

+- Does your basic will include a guardianship clause?
 You want to make sure that if you have minor children, it is clear in your will who will be responsible for their financial care and upbringing.
 You, not the state, and not the legal system, should be making this decision.

+- Have you considered using a revocable trust?
 Revocable trusts are not necessary in every situation, but they can be immensely helpful.
-A trust helps you avoid a public and potentially expensive probate process, it alleviates much potential stress and burden from your heirs (who will already be upset due to your passing), and provides for a much more efficient administration of your assets, especially if you have any assets out of state.
+A trust helps you avoid a public and potentially expensive probate process, it alleviates much potential stress and burden from your heirs (who will already be upset due to your passing), and provides for a more efficient administration of your assets, especially if you have any assets out of state.

+- Have you considered elder care, including “Medicaid planning” strategies?
 This is particularly important if you have older parents, or if you are in a situation where you could require long-term care soon.
 You want to make sure your family and loved ones, not a nursing home, receive the lion’s share of your estate.
 Proper estate planning will help you achieve this goal.

 For assistance with any legal matters related to your business or estate planning, contact Fournier Legal Services at email@example.com or 860.670.3535 now for a consultation and planning session.

 Joseph E. Fournier is an Attorney and a CPA who has more than twenty years of experience in a variety of business legal matters, including start-ups and company formations, drafting shareholder and operating agreements, contracts, employment law, commercial litigation, tax planning and audit defense, and mergers and acquisitions (M&A).
 He also handles estate planning matters, such as business succession planning, wills, trusts, and probate.